A small silver-spotted sculpin, Blepsias cirrhosus

 What is the role of ecological specialization on tradeoffs and integration of functions, both within and across species?

 A sculpin, Dasycottus setiger; in a swim tunnel.
-A face only a mother, and our lab, can love.
+A face only our lab can love.